 AFSA advocates for the Foreign Service on Capitol Hill to maintain full funding for the International Affairs account and on issues such as benefits parity with the military.
-AFSA also, advocates with management, and recently obtained interest payments for employees who were not paid in a timely manner due to problems with the new payroll software system.
+On the latter, AFSA recently succeeded in securing access to in-state tuition in state of domicile for higher education for the Foreign Service.
+AFSA also obtained interest payments for employees who were not paid in a timely manner due to problems with the Department of State's recently installed payroll software system.